 On the 27th June 2019, 6960 passes Crossing Cottage with an afternoon charter heading for Kidderminster.
 By Ian Murray

-Welcome to your July edition of Branch Lines.
-Our ‘Step back to the 1940s’ event has just concluded, and was especially poignant this year because it is the 75th anniversary of the D-Day landings.
+The SVR is right in the middle of a very special ‘Step back to the 1940s’ event – made all the more poignant this year by it being the 75th anniversary of the D-Day landings.
 At the Sunday closing ceremony, D-Day veteran Arthur Jones paid a moving tribute to the men who died during the Normandy landings.
-Even the beautiful Severn Valley countryside has been reflecting the memory of those who lost their lives, with some truly awe-inspiring displays of poppies stretching across entire fields.
+Even the beautiful Severn Valley countryside reflected the memory of those who lost their lives with some truly awe-inspiring displays of poppies stretching across entire fields.

 Simon Turner & Lesley Carr, Co-Editors